-3.51.
-Sufficient personnel, including a reasonable number of PIOs that will be sufficient_adequate to cover media and public relations, internal communication, social media, online communication and media monitoring, as well as trained spokespersons and technical briefers, such as health physics or radiation protection experts, are essential to conduct public communication activities in a timely manner and provide factually correct information to the public during a nuclear or radiological emergency.
-Sufficient personnel are also needed to timely address any incorrect information and rumours in a timely manner, and to respond to requests for information from the public and the media.

-3.52.
-A PIO should be part of the emergency response on-call roster and on stand-by 24 hours a day, 7 days a week24/7 in case an emergency or a situation with increased media interest occurs.
+- 3.51.
+Sufficient personnel, including a reasonable number of PIOs that will be adequate to cover media and public relations, internal communication, social media, online communication and media monitoring, as well as trained spokespersons and technical briefers, such as health physics or radiation protection experts, are essential to conduct public communication activities in a timely manner and provide factually correct information to the public during a nuclear or radiological emergency.
+Sufficient personnel are also needed to address any incorrect information and rumours in a timely manner, and to respond to requests for information from the public and the media. - 3.52.
+A PIO should be part of the emergency response on-call roster and on stand-by 24 hours a day, 7 days a week in case an emergency or a situation with increased media interest occurs.

-3.53.
+- 3.53.
 A rotation staffing plan should be prepared for the PIOs and other communication personnel.
-Depending on the severity and the progression of the emergency, the PIOs may have to respond to the media around the clock and hold regular press conferences and media updates.

-3.54.
-AThe rotation staffing plan for other communication personnel who may be needed continuously should also be prepared, for example, using three eight-hour shifts or two twelve-hour shifts that provide 24 hours a day, 47 days a week coverage.

-3.55.
-During an emergency, extra staff may be needed to respond to ignuiries from the public.
-The number of extra staff needed to cover telephone ginquiry hotlines and social media activities should be estimated and a plan for how to assemble them should be prepared and exercised.

-3.56.
-All communication activities including establishment and staffing of telephone einquiry hotlines, should be regularly trained and exercised.
+Depending on the severity and the progression of the emergency, PIOs may have to respond to the media around the clock and hold regular press conferences and media updates. - 3.54.
+The rotation plan should be prepared, for example, using three eight-hour shifts or two twelve-hour shifts that provide 24 hours a day, 7 days a week coverage. - 3.55.
+During an emergency, extra staff may be needed to respond to enquiries from the public.
+The number of extra staff needed to cover telephone enquiry hotlines and social media activities should be estimated and a plan for how to assemble them should be prepared and exercised. - 3.56.
+All communication activities including establishment and staffing of telephone enquiry hotlines, should be regularly trained and exercised.